Abdelrahman122003/AdvancedSoftware/DesignPattern/FactoryMethod/README.md

 ### Details About Pizza store using the factory method:

 -- We have an abstract class named PizzaStore that has two methods: orderPizza() (concrete) and createPizza() (an abstract method that is overridden in classes that extend from PizzaStore).
 Within this class, there's a method called createOrder(String type).
 In this method, we create a new object based on the type of pizza the customer has ordered.
-We then return this object to pizza Object pizzaOrder() and proceed to call the prepare, bake, cut, and box methods.
+We then return this object to pizza Object pizzaOrder() and proceed to call the prepare, bake, cut, and box methods.<br>
--- We offer two styles: New York style and Chicago style, which extend from the PizzaStore class and override the createMethod() function.
+-- We offer two styles: New York style and Chicago style, which extend from the PizzaStore class and override the createMethod() function.<br>
--- Each style has different various pizza types (cheese, pepperoni, clam and veggie).
+-- Each style has different various pizza types (cheese, pepperoni, clam and veggie).<br>
--- we have abstract class pizza that has methods prepare, bake, cut and box.
+-- we have abstract class pizza that has methods prepare, bake, cut and box.<br>
 -- We have various pizza types that extend the Pizza class and override all of its methods in their respective classes.

 ## I will provide an explanation of the abstract factory pattern in a separate directory